FauconFan/mdbook-cmdrun/README.md

 Bananas | *1.89* | 5234
 ````

-Some more examples are implemented, and are used as regression tests.
-You can find them [here](https://github.com/FauconFan/mdbook-cmdrun/tree/master/tests/regression/).
-At the moment of writing, there are examples using:
-- Shell
-- Bash script
-- Batch script
-- Python3
-- Node
-- Rust

 Often, it is helpful to ensure that the commands being run successfully complete
 or at least return the expected exit code.
 This check is supported through an
 optional flag after `cmdrun` but before your command.